What You Should Know About This Degree

 Here are some questions to ask when researching associate degree programs in psychology:

 - Am I eligible for this program?
 Associate degree programs in psychology accept students from all educational backgrounds.
-Most programs require a high school diploma or GED and a minimum standardized test score and personal statement of intent.
+Most programs require a high school diploma or GED as well as a minimum standardized test score and personal statement of intent.

 - How long does it take to complete this online degree?
 Students can expect to complete associate degree programs in psychology within two years.
 The programs on this list require 60 to 67 credits to graduate.
 Further education in the field of psychology, such as a bachelor’s degree, takes four years of full-time study to complete.